 The background music has a separate volume adjustment, BGM UP and BGM DOWN.
 Pressing these buttons will display and adjust the background music volume as a percentage of the main volume.
 This allows the background music volume to be set relative to the CD volume.
 For example, if you wish to have the background music play 80% as loud as CDs, set the BGM VOLUME to 80%.
 Then, whatever the main volume setting, the background music will be 80% of the main setting.
-The BGM volume may be set anywhere from 0% (off) to 100% of the main volume setting, in 2% increments.
+The BGM volume may be set anywhere from 0% (off) to 250% of the MAIN volume setting, in 2% increments.
+BGM may also be set to independent.